 Create a context cache for a fine-tuned model

-, you must use your fine-tuned model in the form of projects/{PROJECT}/locations/{LOCATION}/models/{MODEL}@{VERSION}
+The key difference is that you must specify your fine-tuned model version in the model

 .

-The following examples show how to create a context cache with a tuned Gemini model.
+The following example shows how to create a context cache with a tuned Gemini model.

 REST